 Apprentice Level Rules & Information

-Apprentice level teams will have the chance to attempt three Apprentice level missions.
-The Apprentice missions are designed specifically for beginners, and each has a five (5) minute time limit.
-Each has multiple levels of scoring for easy entry with stages of additional challenge.
-In addition to the missions, Apprentice level teams will be judged for Sportsmanship/Spirit and have the opportunity (optional) to participate in the Table Display/Notebook.
-Apprentice level teams can attempt Professional level courses as time is available on the course, but may score NO official points.
+The Apprentice level teams will have the chance to attempt 3 Apprentice level missions.
+These missions are designed specifically for beginners and have multiple levels of scoring for easy entry with stages of additional challenge.
+In addition to the missions, Apprentice level teams will be judged for Spirit & Sportsmanship and have the opportunity to participate in the Table & Notebook Display.
+Apprentice level teams can attempt Professional level courses, as time is available on the course, but may score NO official points.

 Each team may choose to participate in a single mission or in multiple missions and events.
-All teams will be judged for Sportsmanship/Spirit.
+All teams will be judged for Spirit and Sportsmanship.
 Each mission and event is individually and independently scored and judged.
 There is one cumulative award for Apprentice level teams.
-First, second and third places for the MINDSTORMS Award will be given to the Apprentice level teams that score the highest cumulative points in the three missions, Sportsmanship/Spirit, and Table Display/Notebook.
-In order to be eligible for the MINDSTORMS Award, teams must complete 2 of the 3 Apprentice level missions , enter a Table Display/Notebook, and be judged for Sportsmanship/Spirit.
+It is called the RCX Award.
+First, second and third places for the RCX Award will be given to the Apprentice level teams that score the highest cumulative points in the three missions, Spirit & Sportsmanship, and Table & Notebook Display.
+There will be a similar award for NXT teams called the NXT award. **In order to be eligible for the RCX Award teams must complete 2 of the 3 Apprentice level missions, enter a Table and Notebook Display, and be judged for Spirit and Sportsmanship.

 Each Apprentice level team must have at least 5 and no more than 10 pre-registered members.
 No exceptions to this rule.
 The MINDSTORMS Challenge is designed to encourage collaboration and cooperation within a design team.
-In order to design, build, program the robots, and prepare the Table Display/Notebook, the minimum number of students on an Apprentice level team is 5.
+In order to design, build, program the robots, and prepare the Notebook & Table Display we feel that the minimum number of students on an Apprentice level team is 5.
 Name badges, certificates, and prizes are all made ahead of time for each pre-registered student.
 Please make sure that you have your team members' names and information correct when you register.

-The coach will bring the team RCX/NXT to the registration table on game day so that the serial number can be registered.
-The RCX/NXT serial number will be checked at every mission to ensure that the same RCX/NXT is being used throughout the day.
+The coach will bring the team RCX to the registration table on game day so that the serial number can be registered.
+The RCX serial number will be checked at every mission to ensure that the same RCX is being used throughout the day.

 There are no limits to the software language used to program your robot.

-No form of remote control can be used in the missions including the LEGO remote control that can be purchased separately.
+No form of remote control can be used in the missions including the Lego remote control that can be purchased separately.
 Each robot must be programmed to perform autonomously and can have NO human contact of any kind during the mission unless it is specified in the mission guidelines.
-Anyone using a Bluetooth device to control or disrupt any NXT will be disqualified.

 The links below will take you to inventory lists for the following kits:

 The MINDSTORMS equipment can be purchased at several locations.
-Link for online shopping::
+Below are a couple of links for online shopping:

-The MINDSTORMS Challenge is free to participants and jointly sponsored by Wichita State Universityï¿½s Colleges of Engineering and Education, and Spirit Aerosystems.
+The MINDSTORMS Challenge is free to participants and jointly sponsored by Wichita State University’s Colleges of Engineering and Education, and Boeing Charitable Trust Co.